 Our church is more than just a building; it is a living community that has many members with a diversity of gifts.
 This website is very much a part of that.
 As you view these pages you will find a range of different activities and people.

 Horley Methodist Church is part of the Redhill and East Grinstead circuit which also includes Reigate and Crawley.
-As a circuit we belong to the South East District of the Methodist Church.
+As a circuit we are part of the South East District of the Methodist Church.

 As a congregation, we grapple with what it really means to go “into all the world and preach the good news to all creation – Mark 16:15 NIV ”, We are striving to use our different gifts and to work together to make a difference in Christ.
 As a visitor to this website, our prayer is that you will give Him all the glory!